t1ina2003/t1ina2003/README.md

 - Now firmware dev in [Wistron]. `use Verilog, C`
 - Former web frontend dev in [Betravelo]. `use React, AWS`
 - Play [Rec Room] in VR world.
-- working on web scrapper project recently.
+- working on web scrapper project & EncryptCurrency trade bot recently.

 ### Connect with me: